Office of the Right to Know Ombudsman

 IV.
 A person's decision to file a complaint with the ombudsman forecloses the ability to petition the superior court until the ombudsman issues a final ruling or the deadline for such a ruling has passed.

 Thomas F. Kehr was appointed to the Office of the Right to Know Ombudsman on January 27, 2023 for a term through July 1, 2025.
 The telephone number of the office is (603) 271-3277.
 The office’s email is Thomas.kehr@sos.nh.gov.
-Its physical address is Room 313, State House Annex, 25 Capitol Street, Concord, NH 03301.
-The office is unable to provide legal advice to callers and cannot address particular disputes by email or telephone.
-Those wishing to bring a dispute to the Ombudsman’s attention must do so by submitting the required filing fee and a hard-copy complaint to the address above, using the complaint process of RSA 91-A: 7-b Section 91-A:7-b Complaint Process. (state.nh.us).
+Its physical address is Room 12, State House Annex, 25 Capitol Street, Concord, NH 03301.
+The RKO does not represent either party in a proceeding and serves as a neutral decision-maker.
+Accordingly, the office is unable to provide legal advice to callers and cannot address particular disputes by email or telephone.
+Those wishing to bring a dispute to the Ombudsman’s attention must do so by submitting a hard-copy complaint and the required filing fee of $25 (unless waived) to the address above, using the complaint process of RSA 91-A: 7-b Section 91-A:7-b Complaint Process. (state.nh.us).

-To learn more about the Office of the Ombudsman please visit the following:
+To learn more about the Office of the Right to Know Ombudsman please visit the “Frequently Asked Questions" link appearing below and the information appearing at RSA 91-A:7-a through 7-c

 RSA 91-A :7(a-d)